philipstubbs13/Bamazon/README.md

 <p>After you clone the repository to a local directory, change directory to the project root directory (Bamazon) and run the following command to install the required npm packages:</p>
 <pre>npm install</pre>
 <ul>
-	<li>inquirer npm package (https://www.npmjs.com/package/twitter) - used to prompt customers when purchasing a product, managers when adding inventory or adding a new product, and supervisors when adding a new department. </li>
+	<li>inquirer npm package (https://www.npmjs.com/package/inquirer) - used to prompt customers when purchasing a product, managers when adding inventory or adding a new product, and supervisors when adding a new department. </li>
 	<li>cli-color npm package (https://www.npmjs.com/package/cli-color) - used to add color to the application.</li>
-  	<li>mysql npm package (https://www.npmjs.com/package/mysql) - used to create a connection to the MySQL database.</li>
+  	<li>mysql npm package (https://www.npmjs.com/package/mysql) - used to create a connection to the MySQL database via the command line.</li>
   	<li>cli-table npm package (https://www.npmjs.com/package/cli-table) - used to render tables on the command line from node.js scripts.</li>
-  	<li>dotenv npm package (https://www.npmjs.com/package/dotenv) - used to retrieve the MySQL password from a .env file</li>
+  	<li>dotenv npm package (https://www.npmjs.com/package/dotenv) - used to retrieve the MySQL password from a .env file and pass the value to the application when running it from the command line.</li>
 </ul>
 <p>Version information for each of these packages is available in the package.json file in the project root directory.</p>

 ## <a name="database-seutp"></a> Set up database

-## <a name="create-env"></a> Create a .env file to store MySQL Password
+## <a name="create-env"></a> Create a .env file to store MySQL password
-To connect to the MySQL database, you need to provide your own .env file.
+To connect to the MySQL database via the command line, you need to provide your own .env file.

 Create a file named .env in the project root directory (Bamazon) with the following contents.
 Replace <i>mysql_password</i> with your actual MySQL password.